rur/treetop-client/README.markdown

 ### The "treetop-link" Attribute

-The `treetop-link` attribute component that will trigger a treetop GET request when an attached element is clicked.
-It is an alternative to the `treetop` attribute when you wish to avoid the semantics of the `href` anchor tag.
+The `treetop-link` attribute component that will trigger a treetop GET request when an element is clicked.
+This is a useful alternative to the `treetop` attribute when you wish to avoid the semantics of the `href` anchor tag.

 For example,